JadKaedBey/OperativoAppInstallConsole/README.md

 4. **Install the Application**:
    - If an update is available, the APK will be downloaded.
 Click on "Install Operativo" to install the APK on the connected device.

-- **Changelog**: Document the history of changes in the project.
-- **FAQ**: Include common questions and answers related to the project.
-- **Roadmap**: Outline the future plans or features for the project.

-This `README.md` file serves as a comprehensive guide for users and developers alike, providing all the necessary information to get started with the Operativo Installer Console.
-You can customize the sections as needed to fit the specific details of your project.